jvineis/functional_gene_db/README.md

     python add-node-hits-to-additional-layers.py -i additional_layers.txt -blast nrfA_ncbi_parks-node-blast-hits.txt -per 60 -tax ncbi-parks-LINEAGE-STRINGS.txt
     anvi-interactive -t nrfA_ncbi_parks-sized-derep-add-famsa-trimal.tre -p profile.db -d additional_layers_w_nodes.txt --manual-mode

-## This tree may be not as phylogenetically accurate as the tRNA genes used in the Hub paper and elsewhere to infer phylogeny.
+## This tree may be not as phylogenetically accurate as the tRNA genes used in the Hug et.al[https://www.nature.com/articles/nmicrobiol201648] to infer phylogeny.
 Lets grab those genes, create the tree, map on our ASVs and taxonomy.

 1. Lets try some Hug tRNA genes from the 16K genomes using anvi-get-sequences-for-hmm-hits like this.